alexkuz/script-progress/README.md

 + "build": "script-progress react-scripts build",
 ```

-The script will show a progress bar on a second and subsequent runs.
+The script will show a progress bar on the second and subsequent runs.